Message from the Director

 Residents undergo robust clinical training thanks to a high volume of diagnostic and procedural cases, cutting edge equipment and facilities, and a large number of subspecialized staff with over 3:1 staff to resident ratio, and routine performance feedback.
 Input from residents regarding how to improve rotation experiences is valued.
 Faculty education liaisons from each of the subspecialties routinely collaborate to maintain a current and innovative curriculum.

 - More than 2.7 million exams performed and interpreted annually

-- More than 100 subspecialty trained staff radiologists, 33 residents, and 20+ fellows
+- More than 100 subspecialty trained staff radiologists and 33 residents

 - On the Cleveland Clinic’s main campus location alone there are 12 CT units, including a 128-slice dual source and 256-slice scanners; 13 MR scanners up to three Tesla; PET/CT, SPECT/CT, and eight angiography suites including two biplane suites